My 1983 Appalachian Trail Hike in Photos

 July 8, 1983.
 Chapter 11 of my story.
 My first three miles completed the descent from the Blue Ridge to the Appalachian Trail crossing of US Highway 522 in the valley below.
 Just before the road, I passed through an area which had been dubbed "The Tick Farm" by AT hikers.
 It consisted of about a half-mile of very tall grass that was simply crawling with the little mothers.
 I was lucky -- I only found about fifteen or twenty on me.
 I stopped once every minute to check until I had cleared the area, finding two or three ticks clinging to my socks each time.

 The trail was easy between Shenandoah and Harpers Ferry, West Virginia.
+July 8 had even lower humidity than July 7, but after that the steam crept back in a bit more each day.
 I hiked 13 miles July 8 and finished for the day before 2:30, with a long stop in Linden, Virginia for resupply and a cold Coke and ice cream snack in the relentless July heat.
 I knocked off another 14 miles on July 9 and finished by 4:00, with a long stop in Paris at a nice diner.
 No, the one in Virginia.
 More than 6 miles were a single roadwalk.
 I covered 16 miles on July 10 and finished before 3:00.
 Behind that night's shelter, a side trail descended gently a tenth-of-a-mile to a little grocery store in Keys Gap.
 I had by far my biggest meal at any shelter on the AT that night.
 Northern Virginia was flying by in a haze of heat, roadwalks and solid food.

 On July 11, after four miles on the Appalachian Trail, I reached the junction with the Loudon Heights Trail, which descended steeply off of the west side of the ridge into West Virginia.
 I had entered Virginia on June 7.
 As a result of the strange crawl of Time along the AT, that felt like a lifetime ago.